Insight

 • Being Future-Ready: Develop visionary plans and actions that align with goals 1-5 years into the future, depending on the brand’s outlook.
 Swift’s life is consistently planned out 2 years in advance, providing opportunity paths and a framework for new ideas to fit within.

-• Unlocking “Aha” Learning: Consumer research – from traditional methods to newer approaches like AI moderators and influencer interviews geared towards Gen Z – can bring the critical customer voice to life and help brands design products and services that meet higher-order needs and enhanced experiences.
+• Unlocking “Aha” Learning: Consumer research – from traditional methods to newer approaches like AI moderators and influencer interviews geared toward unlocking Gen Z insights – can bring the critical customer voice to life and help brands design products and services that meet higher-order needs and enhanced experiences.
 At Swift’s Eras tour, she plays extra songs not on the official set list but sourced through social media fan requests.

 • Amplifying Experience and Delight: It’s not just new launches listeners are excited for, but out-of-nowhere updates to the fan experience and brand touchpoints as well.
 Swift’s unexpected album releases break the most records – her 2020 release of Folklore broke Spotify’s records of the most day-one album streams at 80.6M.